XiangmingKA/academic-kickstart4/content/project/5 A Unreal Car Racing Game/index.md

 # Project summary to display on homepage.
 summary = """
  This is a curriculum project at UESTC.<br>
- I'm responsible for all the code and part of the scene setting.
+ I'm responsible for all the code and part of the scene-setting.
  """

 image_preview = "featured.png"